IgorsLit/virtual_keyboard_layout/README.md

 ## Virtual Keyboard Layouts

-The default keyboard layout is only letter keys QWERTY, Backspace, Enter and Shift.
-To change layout you need other file in XML format.
-You can find some example layouts at /usr/share/matchbox-keyboard/ Copy configuration into user home folder .matchbox (~/.matchbox)
+The default keyboard layout is only letter keys QWERTY, Backspace, Enter and Shift key.
+To change layout you need other configuration file in XML format.
+You can find some example layouts at /usr/share/matchbox-keyboard/ Copy configuration file into user home folder .matchbox (~/.matchbox)

 ### Change Layout